How we Wean our Labrador Litters

 I like to use meat to start puppies because we are trying to teach them to chew, not lap milky foods such a rice pudding and sloppy puppy weaner foods.
 They KNOW how to suck and lap… its chewing they want teaching!

-At 7 weeks for example, I would have 8 puppies on 500gms per meal of puppy complete then milk afterwards, so 2000gms a day between the 8….
+At 7 weeks, for example, I would have 8 puppies on around 400gms per meal of puppy complete our times a day, then milk afterward the kibble a couple of times a day.

-Do email any questions or for this info as a word document.
+Do email any questions or if you would like me to email you this info sheet as a word document.